 Not all malformed veins require treatment.
 When there are no other symptoms, it is safe to monitor the veins to see if they get worse or begin causing other symptoms.

 Lifestyle changes can prevent the veins from getting worse and prevent the development of new varicose veins.
-Other treatment strategies may include:
+Other treatment

 - cryotherapy or freezing the veins